 - Sec.
 6 Other Accounts.
 Other Accounts as defined in the U. T. System Separately Invested Endowment, Trust, and Other Accounts Investment Policy Statement shall be invested and administered consistent with that policy. - Sec.
 7 Required Reports.
-The following annual reports are required: - 7.1 The investment performance of the PUF, as measured by an unaffiliated organization, shall be reported to the Board of Regents at least annually. - 7.2 The nature and extent of any investments in or business transacted with any firm with which a director, officer or employee of UTIMCO is affiliated will be reported to the Board of Regents annually. - Sec.
+The following annual reports are required. - 7.1 The investment performance of the PUF, Investment Pools, Endowments, and Life Income Funds as measured by an unaffiliated organization, shall be reported to the Board of Regents at least annually. - 7.2 The nature and extent of any investments in or business transacted with any firm with which a director, officer or employee of UTIMCO is affiliated will be reported to the Board of Regents annually. - Sec.
 8 Authorization to Protect Investments.
 UTIMCO is authorized to take any and all steps as may be considered necessary or advisable to protect the interest of the PUF, Investment Pools, Endowments, and Life Income Funds in event of default or any other significant changes occurring with respect to any investment. - Sec.
 9 Stock Rights and Warrants.
 Exercise of or sale of stock rights and warrants is to be made at the discretion of UTIMCO. - Sec.
 10 Fractional Shares.
 Fractional shares that arise in connection with funds under control of UTIMCO shall be handled at its discretion. - Sec.
 11 Voting Stocks.
-As a general rule, voting stocks held are to be voted by UTIMCO pursuant to its proxy voting policy. - Sec 12.
-Referrals to UTIMCO and Related Disclosures.
-Members of the U. T. Board of Regents and U. T. System officers and employees shall avoid all appearance of conflict of interest pertaining to UTIMCO's investment opportunities.
-Referral of information related to investment opportunities outside of a posted open meeting of the U. T. Board of Regents or the UTIMCO Board of Directors must be made directly to the UTIMCO President and CEO without endorsement of the merits of the potential investment and with full disclosure concerning whether the investment opportunity involves any potential economic benefit to the individual making the referral or to an individual related within the second degree of affinity or the third degree of consanguinity to the individual making the referral.
-Referrals will be accepted with the understanding that decisions on individual investments are at the discretion of the UTIMCO Board and staff.
+As a general rule, voting stocks held are to be voted by UTIMCO pursuant to its proxy voting policy.